Dashboard & Desktop

 | MCP Hub | Four-tab management center for MCP servers: Servers (aggregated health and tool introspection), Discover (curated registry with one-click install), Playground (execute tools without an LLM), Canvas (@xyflow/svelte topology visualization).
 Sidebar badge shows red dot when any server is unhealthy |

 | Cost | Per-agent, per-model, and per-day cost breakdowns with summary strip, spend chart, and period selector.
+The per-agent and per-model tables also show thinking and reasoning token totals.
 See Cost Tracking |

 | Audit | Searchable, paginated audit log with export to CSV/JSON.
-Includes per-run cost column |
+Includes a per-run cost column and thinking and reasoning token counts.
+Click a row to open the run detail drawer |

 | Approvals | Queue of paused runs awaiting a human decision.
 Keyboard navigation, bulk approve/deny, multi-call drawer.
 Sidebar badge surfaces the pending count.
-Since v2026.4.17 — see Approvals queue below. |
+Since v2026.4.17 (see Approvals queue below). |

 | System | System health, doctor checks, provider status with inline API key configuration, default model configuration (provider/model picker, saves to run.yaml, shows provenance), and embedding provider health |